elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Fine, it took time, but we now have our updated schema, where we can check the meaning of `belongs_to`.
 To have a look, we need to connect directly to the database, not through Elixir.

-Let's connect to the database from the `psql` prompt (if you commonly use something else, you should know the commands corresponding to what we show here). our database is called `botany_repo` and you know your user and password.
-From inside the
-`psql` prompt, give:
+Let's use the `psql` prompt (if you commonly use something else, you should know the commands corresponding to what we show here).
+Our database is called `botany_repo` and you know your user and password.
+From inside the `psql` prompt, give:

 ```
 \dt